-To Institution:

-To Placement Site:

-or to such other addressee as may be hereafter designated by written notice.
-All such notices shall be effective only when received by the addressee.
+To Institution: To Placement Site: or to such other addressee as may be hereafter designated by written notice.
+All such notices sha be effective only when received by the addressee. all 21.0 Counterpart Originals .

-21.0 Counterpart Originals.

 This Agreement may be executed in one or more counterparts, each of which shall be deemed an original and shall constitute the same instrument.)

-22.0 Paragraph Headings.

-The paragraph headings in this Agreement are used only for ease of reference and do not limit, modify, construe, or interpret any provision of this Agreement.

-23.0 Intellectual Property.
+22.0 Paragraph Headings .
+The paragraph headings in this Agreement are used only for ease of reference and do not limit, modify, construe, or interpret any provision of this Agreement. t 23.0 Intellectual Property.
 Should any intellectual property be generated out of this Program or related research activities (such as patents, copyrights, and trade secrets), Placement Site agrees that the ownership and control of such property shall be controlled by Institution policies which are appended hereto as Attachment and incorporated into this Agreement.

-Entire Agreement; Modification.
-24.0
+24.0 Entire Agreement; Modification .
 This Agreement contains all the terms between the parties and may be amended only in writing signed by both parties.

-IN WITNESS WHEREOF, the authorized representative(s) of Placement Site and of Institution execute this Agreement on this day of , 20.

-INSTITUTION: (Full Legal Name of Institution 1

-PLACEMENT SITE: (Full Legal Name of Placement Site)
+IN WITNESS WHEREOF, the authorized representative(s) of Placement Site and of Institution execute this Agreement on this day of, 20 INSTITUTION: PLACEMENT SITE: (Full Legal Name of Institution) (Full Legal Name of Placement Site) By: By: (signature) (printed name) (printed name) (title) Distribution: 1 copy for Institution 1 copy for Placement Site

-By: (signature)

-By: (signature)

-Distribution: 1 copy for Institution 1 copy for Placement Site